briansmith/ring/PORTING.md

 Switch any `*_ctrl` callers to the macro/function versions.
 This works in both OpenSSL and BoringSSL.
 Note that BoringSSL's function versions will be type-checked and may require more care with types.
+See the end of this document for a table of functions to use.

 ### HMAC `EVP_PKEY`s